|Courtesy of www.dalipaintings.com|

 Ballerina in a Death's Head falls under the category of the paranoiac-critical method, which is Dali's biggest contribution to the art world.
 His paintings feature a sort of

 ambiguity, dual concepts that have no link whatsoever.
 Optical illusions involve faces created by silhouettes of people or structures of buildings, tables, glasses, fruits and so on.

-The aspect of paranoia that Dalí was interested in was the ability of the brain to perceive links between things which rationally are not linked.
+The aspect of paranoia that Dalí was interested in was the ability of the brain to perceive links between things that rationally are not linked.
 Dalí described the paranoiac-critical method as a "spontaneous method of irrational knowledge based on the critical and systematic objectivity of the associations and interpretations of delirious phenomena."
 Employing the method when creating a work of art uses an active process of the mind to visualize images in the work and incorporate these into the final product.
-An example of the resulting work is a double image or multiple image in which an ambiguous image can be interpreted in different ways.
+An example of the resulting work is a double image or multiple images in which an ambiguous image can be interpreted in different ways.